railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

    To get more detail about future stock, you can click :guilabel:`Future Stock Forecast` to the right of the product form to get the report :ref:`fig-stfore` below.
-   Open ERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders, confirmed production and sales orders.
+   OpenERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders, confirmed production and sales orders.

    .. _fig-stfore: